SteffenEger/dl4nlp/README.md

 ## News

+- 21.04.2022: Next Monday in the tutorial, we will present the topics from which you can choose.
+Try to be present, but if you cannot be present, check the slides.
+    - Vote for your preferred topics within (roughly) 5 days following Monday.
+- 21.04.2022: Lecture slides (Lecture 3) are minorly updated - I typically update them after the lecture, please take a look
 - 18.04.2022: Tutorial is moved to Mondays, 14-16.
 Next tutorial will take place on 25.04.2022
 - 13.04.2022: Lernraum is now available
 - 13.04.2022: Solutions for Tutorial 1 have been posted on Lernraum